Public Education / Public Information

-The St. Lucie County Fire District offers public education and public relation demos free of charge.
+The St. Lucie County Fire District offers public education and public information demos free of charge.
 The primary goal of these programs is directed at increasing knowledge of fire and injury prevention with the intent to decrease injury and death.
 The programs are developed based on current emergency response trends.

 Injury/fire prevention and education will be delivered within the school classroom and in other public arenas.
 SLCFD collaborates with several community agencies to accomplish the mutual goal of a safer community.